Money is an important part of any Study Abroad decisions!

-- Boren Scholarship: Summer scholarships available for STEM students minimum 8 week program.
+- Boren Award: Summer scholarships available for STEM students minimum 8 week program.
 Semester and yearlong scholarships open to all majors.
 Aimed at students who are interested in going into government work/public service.

 - CLS Program Scholarships: a fully funded summer overseas language and cultural immersion program for American undergraduate and graduate students geared towards mastery of critical languages.